Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni will be able to design the interaction between users and interactive systems by apply-ing appropriate interaction design methods and processes.
+Students will be able to define basic terms and approaches related to interaction design in HCI.
+They will be able to design the interaction between users and interactive systems by applying appropriate interaction design methods and processes.

 Übergeordnetes Modul: